 Wi-Fi is available.
 Signal can be variable but works most effectively from the drawing room and main bedroom.
 Mobile signal is poor in the property but improves directly outside the house.

 The beds are made up with Egyptian cotton bed linen and finest quality goose down duvets and pillows.
 Two hair dryers are supplied in the property.
 Luxurious bath sheets and hand towels are provided for all guests.
-Arran Aromatics toiletries are provided.
+Guest toiletries are provided.

 Babies and children

 A travel cot and high chair are available on request.